 2. Meanwhile, warm 1 tsp of sesame oil in a large pot with a lid over a medium heat.
 Add the chopped onions, ½ tsp sea salt flakes and 1 tbs of balsamic vinegar.
 Give it a good stir and pop the lid on.
 Turn down the heat slightly and allow to soften for 10 minutes – stirring occasionally.

-3. Once the onions have softened, add the garlic and cook for a further 3 mins before adding 1 tbs soy sauce, 300ml vegetable stock (use the other half of the stock pot/cube) and add the roughly sliced mushrooms.
+3. Once the onions have softened, add the garlic along with a dash of stock and cook for a further 2 mins.
+Add the soy sauce, the rest of the vegetable stock and the mushrooms.
 Up the heat and bring to the boil.

-4. Once boiling, reduce the heat and carefully submerge the tofu slices into the broth before covering with a lid and cooking for 10 minutes.
+4. Reduce the heat and carefully submerge the 8 tofu slices into the broth, before covering with a lid and cooking for 10 mins.
 Once the tofu is cooked, add 4 handfuls of kale directly on top the tofu and cover again for a further 5 minutes.

 5. Loosen up the bulgur wheat by stirring with a spoon and divide into bowls.
 Top with the braised tofu and sprinkle with chopped spring onions.